madprops/gifmaker/README.md

 Using `gif` or `mp4` depending on the `format` argument.

-Or the path plus name of the file.
+Or you can enter the path plus the file name.

 For example: `stuff/videos/cat.gif`